TVET-MIS/psda-assets/README.md

 # @tvet-mis/psda-assets

-A simple assets package for PSDA React projects.
+A simple assets package for PSDA React projects with TypeScript support.

 ## Installation